 How to negotiate a rent reduction during the coronavirus outbreak

-Government guidance says landlords should offer support and understanding to tenants.
-Landlords and tenants are encouraged to try mediation if disputes over rent continue, rather than go to court.
+You may be able to try mediation if disputes over rent continue, rather than go to court.

 Your message should explain:

 what you are doing to address your situation

 your payment proposal

 Keep a record of any agreement you come to.
 You need to agree whether you will pay back the arrears later on or not.
 Do not agree to repayments you can't afford.

 Copy and paste this text.
 You need to change any parts marked with *.
 Double check your letter before you send it.